PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 Weeveston read as if it was difficult for him, "Everybody pays their way?
 What kind of motto is that?"

 "This foolishness changes nothing," said Torvalds "It is our Dutchy and we have the army with which prove it."
-With a wave of his hand he indicated Laughlin, who was grinning through his beard at the whole proceedings from his tall horse nearby.
-Torvalds pointed to a few of the Companions and said, "Seize him!"
+With a wave of his hand he indicated the Free Companions who had circled around them and watched this exchange with great interest.
+"He pointed to a few of the soldiers and said, "Seize him!"

-None of the companions moved.
+The soldiers did not move.

 "En-henh, about that," said Boltac.

 "Seize him!"
-Torvalds said, stamping his foot at the companions impudence.
+Torvalds said, stamping his foot at their impudence.

 "I don't know *why* they call them the *Free* Companions.
 'Cause we both know they don't come cheap," said Boltac with a smile.

 "You are using the gold from our own treasury to hire an army to fight us!
 SUCH IMPUDENCE!
 I drag your body through the streets from my own horse!"

 "En-henh," said Boltac, "So, funny thing about *that*.
 There was no gold in the treasury.
 It was all gone.
 Robrecht was broke.
-I can't say I was surprised, seeing how your boy here saw fit to loot our fair city six ways from Sunday.
+I can't say I was surprised, seeing how your boy here say fit to loot our fair city six ways from Sunday.
 So I refilled the treasury on my own."

 "What?
 How?"

 "Yeah, that's why the call me the Hero of Robrecht.
 That's why they made me King.
 I bought it.
 Just like I bought your army."

 "They would never turn against us.
-Then they would never be safe against the Feared Battlemages of Mercia."
+Then they would never be safe against the Fearsome Battlemages of Mercia."
 Torvalds gave the phrase all of the omnious gravity he could manage.
-A low, fearful murmur rippled through the crowd of mercenaries that surrounded them.
+A low, fearful murmur rippled through the crowd of soldiers that surrounded them.
 It was true, they were frightened of magic.
-Boltac had told Laughlin that he could take care of the BattleMages -- that was part of the deal --  but these hard men could not understand how one fat Merchant could handle the sinister and powerful men that they could not.
+Boltac had said that he could take care of the BattleMages -- that was part of the deal --  but these hard men could not see how one fat Merchant could handle the sinister and powerful men that they could not.

 Boltac didn't miss a beat.
 "Okay, so funny thing about *BattleMages*.
 Well, hang on.
 You got one of them fancy BattleMages lying around?
 I'll just show you."

 Within moments, the four sinister, tattooed men came to the center of the circle.
 The tallest of them looked down at Boltac and sneered, "What do you think brothers, should I transmogrify this one into a pig, or is he already pig enough."
-The Battlemages laughed humorlessly at their leader's joke-like object.

 Boltac chuckled along with them and then grew serious, "I don't think you could Mans-Trog-mify you're ass with both hands."